sbecker11/flock-of-postcards/README.md

 * Select the `index.html` file
 * Click the "go-live" button at the bottom right in vscode to start the vscode-embedded webserver
 <img src="https://shawn.beckerstudio.com/wp-content/uploads/2023/07/vscode-go-live-icon.png"/>
+* Note the port number displayed in the 'Go Live' box.
+It should be 5500 or 5501
-* Now open your Google Chrome browser to "http://localhost:5500/index.html" and have fun with your local copy of the 'flock-of-postcards' webapp.
+* Now open your Google Chrome browser to "http://localhost:5500/index.html".
+Change the port number if needed.
+* Have fun with your local copy of the 'flock-of-postcards' webapp.

 <br/>